programacion-bucle-while

 The WHILE loop

-The WHILE loop is a control structure that repeats a block of code while a condition evaluates to true.
+The WHILE loop is a control structure that repeats a block of code as long as a condition evaluates to true.

 In natural language, the WHILE loop means,